caronc/nzbget-tidyit/README.md

 TidyIt Scheduler Script
 ========================
+TidyIt is a script designed to tidy up your video library; house cleaning one could say.
+It takes care of directories that once held video content but now is just either empty, or contains old meta data.

-Point TidyIt to your video library and the script then looks after eliminating any empty directories.
-It also eliminates directories that simply no longer host video files.
-This script is especially useful when you use a third party application such as Plex or KODI (XBMC) to manage your library.
-Most third party applications that you tell to remove a video from your library leaves the directory that contained it and any meta information as well.
-This script simply automatically cleans this up for you.
+This script is especially useful if you use a third party application such as Plex or KODI (XBMC) to manage your video library.
+Most third party applications that let remove a video from your library will _only_ remove the video itself.
+It will not however remove all the content that surrounds it.

-Since this script has one primary function (to delete lingering content), it was intended to be pointed at a video library.
-I will not be held responsible for any irrecoverable data loss you experience through the use of this script.
+Since the primary focus of this script is to remove content from your media library, I will not be held responsible for any irrecoverable data loss you experience.
+I can confirm the tool works for me, but that doesn't mean it will work for you.
+The good news is it's filled with safe guards!

-The script intentionally operates in a  _log only_ mode with no parameters other then the directory(ies) to scan.
-I encourage you to run the script as such and monitor what it itends to remove.
-If your satisfied with the results, then rerun the script using its clean mode.
+The script intentionally operates in a _log only_ mode by default unless you explicitly specify it to run differently.
+I encourage you to run the script in this _log only_ mode first anyway;  get an idea as to what it wants to do and the files it wants to remove.
+If your happy with it's decisions, you can flip a switch and the script will begin house cleaning everything it promised to you.

-This script was intended to be an [NZBGet](http://nzbget.net) and _scheduling_ script wrapper for _TidyIt_.
+This script was intended to be an [NZBGet](http://nzbget.net) and _Scheduling_ script wrapper for _NZBGet_.
 However, it also works perfectly fine as a standalone script for others too.